OpenSILEX/opensilex/opensilex-doc/src/main/resources/vuejs/components.md

 Description:

-This component is the base for all button displayed in OpenSilex based on [Bootstrap-vue button.](https://bootstrap-vue.org/docs/components/button)
+This component is the base for all buttons displayed in OpenSilex and is based on [Bootstrap-vue button.](https://bootstrap-vue.org/docs/components/button)

 Other buttons described in this documentation are a predefined variation of this component.